skeolan/FireAndManeuver/Ruleset-FireAndManeuver.md

   >
   > **Exchange** -- A set of three **Volleys** executed sequentially using a pre-plotted script.
   >
   > **Formation** -- one or more Units assigned to move, fire and defend together.
 Orders are given to Formations rather than to Units.
-Hits against Formations are assigned by a probability roll based on the mass of each Unit, but Commanders can adjust this to put some ships in harm's way to spare others.
+Hits against Formations are assigned by a probability roll based on the mass of each Unit, but Commanders can adjust this to put some ships in harm's way to spare others (See "[Formation Targeting](#formation-targeting)").
   >
   > **Maneuver** -- a choice of action by a Formation representing attempted movement within space relative to other Formations: either to **Close**, **Maintain** or **Withdraw** relative to a target Formation.
   >